loloof64/Chesspresso/README.md

+This is a fork from  BernhardSeybold/Chesspresso, intended to make it lightweight for a use in Android.

 # What Is Chesspresso™?

 Chesspresso™ is Java library to help developers in writing any kind of chess program.
 It is open-source (LGPL) and contains state-of the art algorithms to implement chess concepts.